 Making Tax Digital (MTD) was introduced to the UK on 1 April 2019 as part of the Government’s plan to ease individuals’ and businesses’ tax monitoring and ensure they are paying the correct tax.
-Currently, the reform applies to VAT registered businesses, but going forward the intention is that it will apply to every single business entity that are required to complete and file tax returns digitally.
-Price Bailey’s advice to all businesses is to act quickly to ensure you are compliant, but also keep in mind that the reform is designed to encourage best practice in an increasingly digital world and may be a good reason to review your business processes as a whole.
+Currently, the reform applies to VAT-registered businesses, but going forward the intention is that it will apply to every single business entity that is required to complete and file tax returns digitally.

 A reminder on how it works